Touro Hall: Hebrew Education Society of Philadelphia

 Rabbi Isaac Leeser came to Philadelphia to serve at Mikveh Israel in 1829.
-In addition to leading the synagogue, he published a Jewish newspaper, authored Bible translations, prayer books, and education materials, and in 1848 directed the organization of the Hebrew Education Society of Philadelphia.
+In addition to leading the synagogue, he published a Jewish newspaper, authored Bible translations, prayer books, and education materials, and in 1848 directed the organization of the Hebrew Education Society of Philadelphia which was officially founded on March 19, 1848.

 The Hebrew Education Society opened Hebrew School No. 2 in 1878, and Philadelphia Jewish philanthropist David Sulzberger was a significant donor and led the construction of Touro Hall in 1891.
 The Hebrew Education Society purchased the land at 10th and Carpenter in 1891 from Alexander Parker who had operated a botanical garden on the land.
 Construction began on April 11, 1891.

 The corner was depicted in 1845 with a small building that had dated to approximately 1820.

 Jewish Community Center

 Touro Hall served as one of the centers of Jewish life in South Philadelphia's neighborhoods between 1890 and the 1940s.
 Many Jewish organizations held activities at Touro Hall including the Southern Branch of the Young Men's and Young Women's Hebrew Association, an employment agency, assistance for recent immigrants, and multiple charitable efforts.
-It was used for Hebrew school, Sunday School, and English night school, trade schools for tin-smithing, carpentry, iron work, dress-making and millinery, garment cutting, upholstering, cigar-making, typewriting, stenography, and drawing, for lectures and entertainment, a University Extension, and a free synagogue.
+The main hall had a seating capacity of 600 for which there was no charge for its use and no entrance fees were charged for entertainment.
+The 1900 American Jewish Yearbook listed the following programs hosted at Touro Hall, "Night School for instruction in English branches, dressmaking, millinery, garment-cutting, cigar-making, shorthand, and typewriting; free baths, a reading-room and a circulating library; meeting place of the Baron de Hirsch committee and office of its Employment Bureau ... class rooms of the Hebrew Sunday School and the Sewing School."